-This means that if a preschool child is mean or cruel to a pet, they may be in a developmental phase where they lack the ability and maturity to understand that animals have feelings like humans do.
+If a toddler or preschool child is mean or cruel to a pet, they may be in a developmental phase where they lack the ability and maturity to understand that animals have feelings like humans do.
 This is seen most often when the dog is a new pet, and the child hasn’t had much experience dealing with animals.

 If an older child is cruel to animals, or a child who understands it’s not okay but continues to hurt the animal, this may be a cause for concern.
 If you have any concerns about your child’s behavior, it’s best to talk with your pediatrician or a child psychologist.

 If your child is displaying aggressive behavior towards your dog, you are likely wondering how to stop them.
-Just like any other negative behavior your child displays, it’s important to model the correct behavior and use reinforcement to encourage your child to do the right thing.
+Just like any other negative behavior your child displays, it’s important to model the correct behavior and encourage your child to do the right thing.

 It’s common for children to imitate behavior they see, even if it’s not in the home.
-Your child may imitate the behavior they see on TV, in a movie, or from another family.
-Aside from modeling, the best thing we can do is find out where your child is learning the behavior and use positive reinforcement to encourage them to change the way they’re acting.
+Your child may imitate the behavior they see on TV, in a movie, or from other family members.

 How to stop a child from hitting a dog